-Teachers notes
+Teacher notes

 Ask the children to get into pairs or groups.
-It is important that they do this activity in class.
+It is important that they do this activity with a member of teaching staff.
 After the questions have been asked, the class teacher should go through the answers and supported commentary below, ensuring that the children understand how they can keep safe and know what they can do to get support.

 - Games and apps are a great way to learn, relax and have fun.
-But it's important to be careful about what we do and share online to keep safe. - Teachers could explore how children would feel if they see something inappropriate online.
-They might feel frightened, uncomfortable or scared or they may be prompted to copy the observed behaviour. - All social media sites, apps and games have a minimum age.
-As well as the site's own minimum age, there are recommended ages on both Google Play and the Apple App store and all boxed consoles games are required to have a PEGI age rating.
+But it's important to be careful about what we do and share online to keep safe. - Teachers could explore how children would feel if they saw something inappropriate online.
+They might feel frightened, uncomfortable or scared, or they may be prompted to copy the observed behaviour.

+- All social media sites, apps and games have a minimum age.
+As well as the site's own minimum age, there are recommended ages on both Google Play and the Apple App store, and all boxed consoles games are required to have a PEGI age rating.
 These age ratings help us to decide whether a game or site is appropriate, and tells us if there are things that could be upsetting or disturbing.
 However, please note that PEGI ratings for games do not highlight the risks of being able to communicate with other gamers which may lead to bullying or grooming.
-On most games, the settings can be changed to switch off chat or limit communication. - If a child/young person is ever worried about something that's happened online, they should talk to a trusted adult or to Childline.
+On most games, the settings can be changed to switch off chat or limit communication.
+More information can be found at net-aware.org.uk/news/age-content-ratings-apps-games - If a child is ever worried about something that's happened online, they should talk to a trusted adult or to Childline.
 The CEOP Report Abuse button can also be used to report abuse and grooming.

-For more information on keeping children safe online visit nspcc.org.uk/onlinesafety If you want to find out more about the top sites, apps and games that young people are playing and the risks associated with them, go to visit www.net-aware.org.uk or download the free app.
+For more information on keeping children safe online, visit nspcc.org.uk/onlinesafety

+If you want to find out more about the top sites, apps and games that young people are playing, and the risks associated with them, go to net-aware.org.uk

-1. How many of these App and Game related logos can you name?
-(2 marks for each correct answer, max 30 Marks)
+1. How many of these app logos can you name?
+(2 marks for each correct answer, max 30 marks)